samie/specialbuttons/README.md

 This addon implements some specialized buttons:
 * HoldButton - a Button that needs to be pressed for a specified time.
 * SlideButton - a Button simulating "swipe to unlock" style.
+* DelayedButton - a Button that becomes active only after a delay.
+Shows a countdown in caption.
+* CancellableButton - a Button that you can cancel during given period.
+Shows a countdown in caption.

 ## Development instructions